BZoennchen/supercollider-book/chapters/sounddesign/math/z-transform.md

 ## LTI Analysis

-The general form for a difference equation is given by
+The general form for a difference equation is given by (and representing a linear time-invariant filter)

 \begin{equation}
 \sum\limits_{k=0}^N a_k y[n-k] = \sum\limits_{k=0}^M b_k x[n-k], \quad a_0 \neq 0
 \end{equation}

 (sec-trensfer-function)=
-### Transfer Function
+### Transfer Function of LTI Filters

 If we take the Z-transform of both sides we get: